 Large warehouse environments can be uniquely hazardous places teaming with heavy moving machinery, poisonous chemicals, allergens, and potentially unsecured loads.

-This is why companies like Amazon take precaution not to employ warehouse workers that are at risk of being a danger to themselves or others as a result of working while intoxicated.
+This is why companies like Amazon take precaution not to hire warehouse workers that are at risk of being a danger to themselves or others as a result of working while under the influence of drugs.

 Amazon warehouse employees undergo pre-employment drug screening as well as random drug testing.

 After applying for a job at Amazon, you will get an email requesting you to take pre-employment drug screening at a third-party site.
 The HR department will also run a background check on you.